 The I-15 South Davis Improvements Team is pleased to announce that the major project milestones have been completed!
+The project is in the final finishing stages.
 Several months of finish work remain, but the barrels have been removed from the entire project corridor.
 Remaining work will occur in localized areas with daytime shoulder closures, or nighttime lane closures

 Over the next two months crews will commission the Express Pass payment system, make minor repairs, complete landscaping at the interchanges, place erosion control seed along the shoulders of I-15, paint the 400 North bridge, complete inspections and ensure that all work meets UDOT’s standards.
 The project is expected to be fully complete in October.

-*Since major project features are now open, the following project email update will stand for activities through September.
-Additional emails will be sent as new activities or impacts are scheduled.
+*Since major project features are now open, the following project update will stand for activities through October.
+Additional updates will be made as new activities or impacts are scheduled.

-- Add ExpressLanes to I-15 in both directions from the north I-215 interchange to U.S. 89/Park Lane in Farmington.
+- Added ExpressLanes to I-15 in both directions from the north I-215 interchange to U.S. 89/Park Lane in Farmington.

-- Reconfigure the interchanges at 2600 South and 500 South in Bountiful to improve east/west mobility.
+- Reconfigured the interchanges at 2600 South and 500 South in Bountiful to improve east/west mobility.

 - Improve active transportation with better pedestrian facilities at 500 South, 400 North and a new pedestrian bridge at Parrish Lane.

 Sunday Lane Restrictions on I-15 and 2600 South

 -Beginning at 7:00 a.m., Sunday, November 15, the northbound ExpressLane and left general purpose lane of I-15 will be closed near Parrish Lane until approximately 1:00 p.m.
 Crews will repair a section of I-15 not previously addressed by the project to improve drainage and reduce ponding.